-(S//NF) The targeting procedures require that FBI retain the information in accordance with its records retention policies a .
-FBI uses a multi-page checklist for each Designated Account to record the results of its targeting process, as laid out in its standard operating procedures, commencing with approval or disapproval of the acquisition.
-In addition, the FBI standard operating procedures call for depending on the circumstances, which are maintained by FBI with the applicable checklist.
-FBI also retains with each checklist any relevant communications are regarding its review of the information.
-Additional checklists have been created to capture information on requests withdrawn or not approved by FBI.
+(S//NF) The targeting procedures require that FBI retain the information in accordance with its records retention policies depending on the circumstances, which are maintained by FBI with the applicable checklist.
+FBI also retains with each checklist any relevant communications regarding its review of the finance information.
+Additional checklists have been created to capture information on requests withdrawn for or not approved by FBI.